Emperor Taizong's campaign against Tuyuhun: During Murong Shun's and Murong Nuohebo's reigns

 Murong Shun's reign was short—plagued by the people's lack of respect for him, because he had long served as a hostage to Sui.
 In winter 635, he was assassinated.
 His son Murong Nuohebo the Prince of Yan succeeded him, and there was much infighting.
 Emperor Taizong sent Hou Junji to Tuyuhun with an army to pacify the Tuyuhun people so that they would submit to Murong Nuohebo's rule.
 In 636, Murong Nuohebo petitioned to formally submit to Tang, and Emperor Taizong created him the dual titles of Prince of Heyuan and Wudiyebaledou Khan (or Ledou Khan in short).

 Tuyuhun, however, was soon under the threat of the emerging power of the Tibetan Empire.
-Sometime before 638, the Tibetan leader Songtsen Gampo, who had heard that Eastern Tujue's and Tuyuhun's khans had been able to marry Chinese princesses, also wanted to marry one, sending emissaries to offer tributes of gold, silver, and jewelry as bride price.
+Sometime before 638, the Tibetan leader Songtsen Gampo, who had heard that Eastern Tujue's and Tuyuhun's khans had been able to marry Tang princesses, also wanted to marry one, sending emissaries to offer tributes of gold, silver, and jewelry as bride price.
 Emperor Taizong refused, and when the emissary returned to Tibet, he blamed Murong Nuohebo for alienating Emperor Taizong from a marriage alliance with Tibet.
 Songtsen Gampo, believing the emissary, attacked Tuyuhun, forcing the Tuyuhun people to flee north of the Qinghai Lake.
 Songtsen Gampo next attacked Songzhou, a Tang frontier city (in modern Ngawa Tibetan and Qiang Autonomous Prefecture, Sichuan), claiming that he was "welcoming" the Tang princess.
 In 638, a counterattack by the Tang general Niu Jinda (牛進達), under Hou's command, defeated Tibetan forces at Song Prefecture.
 Songtsen Gampo submitted a formal apology to Emperor Taizong, but still requested to marry a Tang princess, and this time Emperor Taizong agreed, eventually creating a daughter of a clansman as Princess Wencheng and marrying her to Songtsen Gampo in 640—but, prior to that, creating another daughter of a clansman as Princess Honghua and marrying her to Murong Nuohebo in 639, when Murong Nuohebo visited the Tang capital Chang'an.

 However, soon the control of the Tuyuhun state fell under the chancellor the Prince of Xuan.
 It was rumored that the Prince of Xuan intended to seize Princess Honghua and then turn her and Murong Nuohebo to Tibet.
 In 641, when Murong Nuohebo heard this, he fled to Shanshan to his general the Prince of Weixin.
 Meanwhile, the Tang military commander Xi Junmai (席君買) made a surprise attack against the Prince of Xuan, killing him and his two brothers, allowing Murong Nuohebo to return, albeit with the Tuyuhun people highly alarmed.
 Emperor Taizong sent his official Tang Jian (唐儉) to Tuyuhun to try to pacify the people.